google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-sw.md

 hosted on your own domain.

-The simplest approach is to get the files via [`workbox-cli`'s `copyLibraries` command](/web/tools/workbox/modules/workbox-cli#copylibraries) or from a [GitHub Release](https://github.com/GoogleChrome/workbox/releases), and then tell `workbox-sw` where to find these files via the `modulePathPrefix` config option.
+The simplest approach is to get the files via [`workbox-cli`'s `copyLibraries` command](/web/tools/workbox/modules/workbox-cli#copylibraries), and then tell `workbox-sw` where to find these files via the `modulePathPrefix` config option.

-If you put the files under `/third_party/workbox/`, you would use them like so:
+If you put the files under `/third_party/workbox-vX.Y.Z/`, you would use them like so:

 <pre class="prettyprint js">
-importScripts('/third_party/workbox/workbox-sw.js');
+importScripts('/third_party/workbox-vX.Y.Z/workbox-sw.js');

 workbox.setConfig({
-  modulePathPrefix: '/third_party/workbox/'
+  modulePathPrefix: '/third_party/workbox-vX.Y.Z/'
 });
 </pre>

-With this, you’ll use only the local Workbox files.

 ## Avoid Async Imports